ST PETER’S CE PRIMARY SCHOOL

 At St Peter’s, we recognise and place great value in the quality teaching of English.
 Our aim is to ensure that the children in our care have access to a creative, enjoyable and engaging English curriculum that enables them to develop skills in all key areas of language and communication including reading, speaking, listening, writing and phonics.

 Our English curriculum covers all areas of the national curriculum.

-As they progress through the school our children receive a rich and varied curriculum, due to high-quality teaching, careful assessment of learning, our rich curriculum, extension group provision and well-planned support groups to help children at risk of falling behind.
+As the children progress through the school, they receive a rich and varied curriculum, due to high-quality teaching, careful assessment of learning, our rich curriculum, extension group provision and well-planned support groups to help children at risk of falling behind.

 In Key Stage 1, reading is taught through a wide range of reading activities which are used to develop children’s reading vocabulary and confidence in all curriculum areas.
 Through discussion and rich questioning, using quality fiction and non-fiction, children are taught the skills needed to interpret and understand a range of texts.
 These comprehension skills enable children to become purposeful, active readers and develop a lifetime love of books and reading.

 In Key Stage 2, reading is primarily taught through whole class teaching and group work where necessary.
 We aim to make sure that all children can read competently, enjoy and appreciate books right across the curriculum.

 At St Peter’s children access the Sounds-Write Reading Scheme from Reception - Year 1, and then access the Oxford Reading Tree reading scheme.
 This runs from Stage 1 through to Stage 20.
 The children read a variety of books in each stage including traditional tales, nonfiction, plays and poetry.